 As with SDLT, an additional LTT charge applies to purchases of investment properties and second homes for more than £40,000.
 There are, however, some technical differences between the SDLT and LTT regimes.
-For transactions with an effective date on or after 22 December 2020, an additional 4 percentage point (1 April 2018 - 21 December 2020: 3 percentage point) LTT charge will apply.
+For transactions with an effective date on or after 22 December 2020, an additional 4 percentage point LTT charge applies.